Desmoid Tumors

 The severity of a desmoid tumor generally depends on the size and location of the tumor and the aggressiveness of its growth pattern.
 Typically, if the tumor is in the extremities or on the chest wall, most patients will notice a lump as the initial clinical presentation.
 Desmoid tumors and its “tendril-like” growths may also wrap around nearby structures, causing pain (often neuropathic, which is a nerve problem that causes pain), changes to body shape and physical function, limited range of motion, sleep changes, shortness of breath, and fatigue.

-There are currently no approved therapies for the treatment of desmoid tumors.
+OGSIVEO (nirogacestat) is approved in the U.S. for the treatment of adult patients with progressing desmoid tumors who require systemic treatment.
 Historically, desmoid tumors were treated with surgical resection, but this approach has become less commonly recommended in recent treatment guidelines due to the documented high rates of tumor recurrence after surgery.
-Doctors also sometimes use systemic therapies off-label, including chemotherapies, tyrosine kinase inhibitors, and hormonal agents to try to treat desmoid tumors.

 How are desmoid tumors diagnosed?